 Her ‘ah moment’ regarding wine involved pairing a Robert Mondavi Fume Blanc with food.
 She realized how the two could complement each other.
 And it was at Mondavi that she also met Brad.

 Choosing names for wineries can sometimes be difficult based on already existing winery names.
 In Greek Leto means “hidden from view” or “the hidden one” – this ties in well with their story in several ways.
 Their winery is in an industrial park and is certainly hidden from view – away from all the vineyards and wineries up valley.
 In addition, the single vineyards they work with are often under the radar.
 And they thought about it in another way after Brad bumped into Tim Mondavi at a Premier Napa Valley auction event in early 2016.
 Tim mentioned to Brad that his career has always been helping other vintners – defining more of a background role then a visible role.
+And not related, but Leto means summer in Russian.

 Select Wines

 The 2019 Leto Cellars Sauvignon Blanc Napa Valley is medium straw color in the glass; the bouquet sports sweet/sour aromatics including of pineapple, citrus blossom, freshly cut grass, gooseberry, kiwi and a lemon zest.
 On the palate this wine is creamy and rounded in texture with a persistent brightness and flavor filled finish lingering with notes of lemon/lime, peach and nectarine.
 This wine was sourced from a hillside vineyard in Pope Valley.
 After fermentation, the wine was aged in stainless steel tanks; only 115 cases were produced.
-This would pair extremely well, chilled, while on the streets of Bangkok eating a spicy chicken foot salad.
+This bottling would pair extremely well, chilled, while sitting curbside on the streets of Bangkok eating a spicy chicken foot salad.

 The 2013 Leto Cellars Chardonnay was barrel fermented using indigenous yeasts and underwent 50% secondary fermentation.
 These grapes were sourced from a historic vineyard in St. Helena they have worked with since their first vintage.
 These old vines were first planted in 1973, are dry farmed and the yields are low.
 The bouquet is appealing with rich aromatics including white pineapple, baking spice, baked apple and minerality nuances.
 The wine is balanced and rounded on the palate without heavy viscosity.
 Good acidity complements the richness of fruit.
 Clean finish.